Soybean prices to trade higher: Angel Commodities

 Angel Commodities' report on Soybean

-NCDEX Soybean futures closed higher for third consecutive day tracking good physical demand after hike in edible oil imports which increase domestic crushing.
-Soybean prices are still trading lower than MSP as soybean arrivals have peaked.
-As per Agmarknet data, the arrivals in 1 - 20 Nov increased to 10.13 lt compared to last year arrivals for the same period.
-Total exports of soy oil meal in the first seven months of the fiscal started April is almost 5 times higher to 5.37 lakh tons compared to 1.07 lakh tons last year.Outlook
+NCDEX Soybean futures see highest weekly gain last week since August on reports of good physical demand after hike in edible oil imports.
+Moreover, reports that government is likely to double the incentive on export of oilmeals to 10% to support domestic oilseed prices.
+As per Agmarknet data, the arrivals in 1 - 25 Nov increased to 12.5 lt compared to last year arrivals of 7.1 lt for the same period.
+Total exports of soy oilmeal in the first seven months of the fiscal started April is almost 5 times higher to 5.37 lakh tons compared to 1.07 lakh tons last year.Outlook

 Soybean futures are expected to trade higher on good demand for new season crop for crushing as edible oil import duty is hiked.
-However, balanced demand and supply scenario may keep the prices sideways.
+Moreover, higher incentives for oil meal export also support soybean prices.

 For all commodities report, click here